Discordi0/Practice/HBT/Skills Assessment/Working with IDS IPS - Zeek.md

 Q: There is a file named neutrinogootkit.pcap in the /home/htb-student/pcaps directory, which contains network traffic related to the Neutrino exploit kit sending Gootkit malware.
 Enter the x509.log field name that includes the "MyCompany Ltd." trace as your answer.

-A:
+A: certificate.subject

 In this question, we don't need to modify a rule, we just need to search for a field.
 So, connect with SSH to the machine and use zeek in the pcap file.

 ![](../../Img/Pasted%20image%2020250615153022.png)

-Even though it doesn't have any real format, we can see that the "MyCompany Ltd." it's in the 5t
+Even though it doesn't have any real format, we can see that the "MyCompany Ltd." it's in the 5th (column?) as it's separated by spaces, and after the #fields (that doesn't count bc of the #) the 5th is certificate subject. (in other cases there could be necessary to format the output of the command to be able to read the answer).